ptjahjadi/PyAnimeList/README.md

 Phase 3: Example of the anime recommender system, after the user queries for Toradora!, Mahou Shoujo Madoka★Magica, and Ojamajo Doremi Sharp.

 ## Future Work
-Moving beyond Phase 3.1, the query in Phase 1 can be further improved by considering minor typo.
-For instance, being able to detect the user's genre input "slice of lief" as "Slice of Life", or the title "Id Invaded" as "Id:Invaded".
+Moving beyond Phase 3.1, the query in Phase 1 can be further improved by considering minor typographical errors.
+For instance, being able to detect the user's genre input "slice of lief" as "Slice of Life".